 2. Fat And Calories

 Fat and calorie content are some of the essential factors to keep in mind when choosing the kind of meat to eat.
 Red meat has much higher calorie and saturated fat content as compared to white meat.
-This is one of the cons of red meat since the high consumption of calories and saturated fat could give you obesity, cholesterol, and heart problems over the years, especially
+This is one of the cons of red meat since the high consumption of calories and saturated fat could give you obesity, cholesterol, and heart problems over the years, especially if you lead a sedentary lifestyle.

 Lean red meat, however, has pretty much the same fat and calorie content as white meat.
 If you love eating red meat, but are worried about putting on weight – opt for lean cuts obtained from grass-fed beef and bacon.